flutter/flutter/specs/markup.md

         name is not ``template``, consisting of:
         1. ``<``
         2. ``/``
-        3. Same sequence of characters as "tag name" above.
+        3. Same sequence of characters as "tag name" above; this may be omitted if no start tags have had their end tag omitted since this element's start tag, unless this element's tag name is ``script`` or ``style``.
         4. ``>``